I Only Want to Be with You

 "I Only Want to Be with You" is a song written by Mike Hawker and Ivor Raymonde.
-Released as a debut solo single by British singer Dusty Springfield under her long-time producer Johnny Franz, "I Only Want to Be with You" peaked at number 4 on the UK singles chart in January 1964.
+Released as the debut solo single by British singer Dusty Springfield under her long-time producer Johnny Franz, "I Only Want to Be with You" peaked at number 4 on the UK singles chart in January 1964.

 "I Only Want to Be with You" has been recorded by a wide range of artists, and three remakes of the song were UK chart hits.
-The first two by the Bay City Rollers (1976) and The Tourists (1979) matched the number 4 peak of the Dusty Springfield original, while the 1989 remake by Samantha Fox peaked at number 16.
-The song has been a Top 40 hit in the US on the Billboard Hot 100 chart three times, with both the Dusty Springfield original and the Bay City Rollers' remake peaking at number 12 while the Samantha Fox remake peaked at number 31.
+The first two by the Bay City Rollers (1976) and the Tourists (1979) matched the number 4 peak of the Dusty Springfield original, while the 1989 remake by Samantha Fox peaked at number 16.
+The song has been a top 40 hit in the US on the Billboard Hot 100 chart three times, with both the Dusty Springfield original and the Bay City Rollers' remake peaking at number 12 while the Samantha Fox remake peaked at number 31.
 Many non-English versions have also been recorded by other artists.

 Dusty Springfield version

 Background

 According to Jean Ryder, the ex-wife of songwriter Mike Hawker, "I Only Want to Be With You" was written soon after she and Hawker married on 1 December 1961, being inspired by Hawker's intense romantic feelings for his new bride.
-Ryder, who would later be a member of The Breakaways, had been a member of vocal chorale The Vernons Girls.
+Ryder, who would later be a member of the Breakaways, had been a member of vocal chorale the Vernons Girls.
 Reportedly, she and Hawker had intended that she herself would record "I Only Want to Be With You".
 However, no formal arrangement for this eventuality had apparently been made by the autumn of 1963, when Hawker received a phone call from Philips A&R director Johnny Franz.
 Ryder paraphrases Franz as saying "Look we need something which is going to put this girl into the charts, because everybody is knocking her, everybody is saying she'll never make it [solo] – have you got a song that's a guaranteed hit?"
 Springfield had already recorded nine solo tracks, none of which was deemed the right vehicle to launch her solo career.
 With Ryder's permission, Hawker submitted "I Only Want to Be With You" to Franz, having made a demo featuring Ryder singing while keeping the beat by tapping on a biscuit tin lid.
 Franz, and then Springfield, approved the song, which Springfield recorded in a 25 October 1963 session at Olympic Studios, arranged and conducted by Ivor Raymonde, and recorded by engineer Keith Grant.
 Jean Ryder, as a member of The Breakaways, was included in the vocal chorale on the session.
 For unknown reasons, a version with Springfield's unadulterated vocals was rejected.
 The song was produced using the Wall of Sound production method first conceived by Phil Spector, while the various instrumental features in the arrangement such as backup singers, double-tracked vocals, and a horn section were inspired by groups such as the Shirelles.